 ANSI Z Revision Overview

-Also important to note, the wheel chock guideline previously stated that wheel chocks need to be set ansi z133.1 using an aerial device anso the new standard specifies two wheel chocks.
+Also important to note, the wheel chock guideline previously stated that wheel chocks need to be set before using an aerial device — the new standard specifies two wheel chocks.